Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Computational framework

 \subsection{Neural architectures}

 Our multi-agent reinforcement learning architecture consists of two actors and a common critic.
 The components are constructed using neural networks, which have shown promise as representational frameworks and have now become the standard in modern reinforcement learning methods \cite{alphago,a3c,policy_gradient,PPO}.
+To help readers with a background in statistical physics, we provide here a short introduction to neural networks.

 A neural network is a universal approximator that learns complicated functions \cite{HORNIK_NN,NN}.
 Structurally, the basic feed-forward neural network unit performs a weighted sum of the input and applies an \textit{activation} function such as the hyperbolic tangent to generate non-linearity.
 Then, several layers of such units are stacked to create a connected graph, forming the multilayered feed-forward neural network.
 Mathematically, the structure is a composition of functions that apply a complicated series of transformations to the input vector to generate an output.
 Thus, an $l$-\textit{layered} neural network with input $\mathbf{x}$ performs the weighted transformations, $\mathbf{f}^{\theta}(\mathbf{x})=\mathbf{g}_{l}^{\theta_{l}}(\mathbf{g}^{\theta_{l-1}}_{l-1}(\cdots \mathbf{g}_{1}^{\theta_{1}}(\mathbf{x})))$ to give the output $\mathbf{y}^{\theta}$.

 Next, we explain the role of neural networks in our actor-critic method.
 We start with the construction of the policies.
 Although we draw inspiration from recent actor-critic reinforcement learning literature \cite{sac,a3c,PPO}, a deeper description is warranted due to the complexity introduced by the inclusion of memory.
 The policy $\pi^{\theta^{p}}(x|x',\tau')$ is a probability mass function determining the jumps to new reachable configurations $x$, given that $(x',\tau')$ are the current configuration and the waiting time.
-The policy is constructed by applying a so-called \textit{softmax} function to the outputs of a multi-layered neural network.
+The policy is constructed, by applying a so-called \textit{softmax} function to the outputs of a multi-layered neural network.
 The softmax function performs a normalizing operation to give a probability mass function.
 To be concrete, given that the vector $\mathbf{y}^{{\theta}^{p}}$ is the output of an $l$-layered neural network with input $(x',\tau')$, the $i^{\mathrm{th}}$ component of the softmax function